Event-Driven Investing: A Comprehensive Guide

 AI Investing

 Event-driven investing is a strategy where investors seek to profit from specific events or changes within a company, sector, or the broader economy.
-It identifies opportunities from corporate events such as mergers, acquisitions, bankruptcies, spin-offs, or other corporate activity.
+It identifies opportunities from corporate events such as:

 Event-driven strategies exploit pricing inefficiencies when the market digests new information about these events.